DeltaE/clone_ORGANIZATION_repos/README.md

  # Clone Organization repos

 This repository provides scripts to efficiently clone all repositories from a GitHub organization.
 Both Bash and Python scripts are included for flexibility.
-At successful run of the script you will get the cloned repositories inside '__clones_repos__' (can be set via config) .
+At successful run of the script you will get the cloned repositories inside '__cloned_repos__' (configurable folder name) .
 Use the [config file](https://github.com/DeltaE/clone_ORGANIZATION_repos/blob/main/config.env) to set your __GITHUB_TOKEN__ to access private clones from the organization.

 > Current setup is designed for Linux (or WSL2)/MACOs.
 Windows setup will be coming soon...